Body Builder Nutrition: Facts About Protein, Carbs & Fat

 The protein consists of amino acids usually referred to as the “building blocks of protein.”
 There are approximately 20 amino acids, nine of which are considered essential because the body cannot make them, they must be supplied by the diet.

 What does nitrogen have to do with protein?
-Nitrogen is one of the most important elements in all protein.
+Nitrogen is one of the most important elements in all proteins.
 It is essential to animal life for tissue building.

 This statement alone defines the key need for protein when lifting weights.
 For the most part, we are told to eat sufficient protein (every 3-4 hours) to maintain a positive nitrogen balance because your body is actually in an anabolic, or building up phase in this state, where a negative nitrogen balance, from lack of adequate protein, indicates a catabolic or tearing down state.